IKhlestkov/Threat-Hunting/PR1/practice1.md

 | Welcome to swirl!
 Please sign in.
 If you've been here before, use the same name as you did then.
 | If you are new, call yourself something unique.

-What shall I call you? h4rd
+What shall I call you?
+IKhlestkov

-| Thanks, h4rd.
+| Thanks, IKhlestkov.
 Let's cover a couple of quick housekeeping items before we begin our first lesson.
 | First of all, you should know that when you see '...', that means you should press Enter when you
 | are done reading and ready to continue.